 15 Ways You Can Help Someone With Anxiety Disorder

-Even though there may not be any physical evidence of an illness, anxiety disorder can be fraught with distressing and debilitating sensations and symptoms, as well as cause severe lifestyle restriction and often what seems like insurmountable physical and mental health challenges.
-These challenges often leave the individual frightened, confused, frustrated, and at their wits end.
+Even though there may not be any outward signs of illness, anxiety disorder can be fraught with distressing and debilitating symptoms.
+It can also cause severe lifestyle impairment and what seems like insurmountable physical and mental health challenges.
+These challenges often leave sufferers frightened, confused, frustrated, and at their wit’s end.

 Anxiety disorder is a real condition that can affect a person on many levels.
 Their struggle is real!

-15 Ways To Help Someone With Anxiety Disorder:
+15 Ways To Help Someone With Anxiety Disorder

 1. Anxiety disorder doesn’t mean the person is mentally inferior or deficient.
-So don’t view them as such.

 In an online poll we conducted, 93 percent of respondents said they had a parent or parents who worried a lot.

 While the road to lasting recovery generally isn’t easy or quick, lasting success can be attained through effort and perseverance.
 Therefore, there is no reason to feel sorry for the person who struggles with anxiety disorder.
-Offer empathy and support rather than sympathy.
+Offer empathy and support rather than pity or sympathy.

-Because anxiety is caused by behavior, it takes the right information, help, support and hard work to overcome issues with anxiety.
-There are NO shortcuts or “quick fix cures” once anxiety disorder has become established.
+Because anxiety is caused by behavior, it takes the right information, help, support, and hard work to overcome anxiety disorder.
+There are NO shortcuts or “quick fix cures”.

 With this understanding, you can be more supportive and help the person get the help he needs.
 And then, support him as he works through to lasting success.